wkhere/stackless/Doc/library/re.rst

-.. function:: search(pattern, string[, flags])
+.. function:: search(pattern, string, flags=0)

-   Scan through *string* looking for a location where the regular expression *pattern* produces a match, and return a corresponding :class:`MatchObject` instance.
-Return ``None`` if no position in the string matches the pattern; note that this is different from finding a zero-length match at some point in the string.
+   Scan through *string* looking for a location where the regular expression *pattern* produces a match, and return a corresponding :ref:`match object
+   <match-objects>`.
+Return ``None`` if no position in the string matches the
+   pattern; note that this is different from finding a zero-length match at some point in the string.

-.. function:: match(pattern, string[, flags])
+.. function:: match(pattern, string, flags=0)

-   If zero or more characters at the beginning of *string* match the regular expression *pattern*, return a corresponding :class:`MatchObject` instance.
+   If zero or more characters at the beginning of *string* match the regular expression *pattern*, return a corresponding :ref:`match object
-   Return ``None`` if the string does not match the pattern; note that this is different from a zero-length match.
+   <match-objects>`.
+Return ``None`` if the string does not match the pattern;
+   note that this is different from a zero-length match.

    .. note::

-      If you want to locate a match anywhere in *string*, use :meth:`search` instead.
+      If you want to locate a match anywhere in *string*, use :func:`search` instead.

-.. function:: split(pattern, string[, maxsplit=0, flags=0])
+.. function:: split(pattern, string, maxsplit=0, flags=0)

    Split *string* by the occurrences of *pattern*.
 If capturing parentheses are used in *pattern*, then the text of all groups in the pattern are also returned